ga4gh/va-spec/schema/va-spec/base/def/InformationEntity.rst

 **Computational Definition**

-An abstract (non-physical) entity that is about something - representing the underlying 'information content' conveyed by physical or digital information artifacts like books, web pages, data tables, or photographs.
+An abstract (non-physical) entity that represents 'information content' carried by physical or digital information artifacts such as books, web pages, data sets, or images.

 **Information Model**